Learning How to Draw

 If you’re just here for the free stuff, that’s cool too.
 As always, I’ll continue to release a portion of the lessons for free.

-While you wait for the course to start, you can check out some of the fundamental lessons I’ve already released before.
+Check out some of the fundamental lessons I’ve already released before.
 And of course, there is the Draftsmen Podcast with over 100 episodes of advice for art students.
 We’ve covered pretty much any issue you might run into.
 Draftsmen is a good podcast to listen to while you’re drawing or driving.
 Alright guys, Let’s do it!

 Check out these fundamental lessons I’ve already released